cameronfabbri/Adversarial-Agent/README.md

 Currently I'm only using the code to grab the screen and send/record commands.

+I'm modifying it to introduce new models based on adversarial networks.

-Need to do this to write a pickle file that is usuable in python2 pickle.dump(your_object, your_file, protocol=2)
+Need to do this to write a pickle file that is usable in python2 pickle.dump(your_object, your_file, protocol=2)